digression99/react-tetris/README.md

 ## Rotation System

 - This game follows the SRS rotation system.
+- The wallkick follows the official check system, where if rotation is applied and moving right or left is okay to place the block, move the block to the granted position.
-- The wallkick system is not implemented currently.
+- The floorkick is not enabled yet.

 ## Score System